ollypom/fargate-kaniko/README.md

 # Fargate Kaniko

-An experiment to run the [Google Kaniko](https://github.com/GoogleContainerTools/kaniko) as a Container Image builder inside of AWS Fargate.
+An experiment to run [Google Kaniko](https://github.com/GoogleContainerTools/kaniko) as a Container Image builder inside of AWS Fargate.
 Traditional Container Image Builders (docker build) can not run in the default isolation boundary of a container and often